bluss/rfcs/text/0000-composable-internal-iteration.md

 # Motivation
 [motivation]: #motivation

-*External* iteration puts the consumer in control, and this is the usual Rust model based around the iterator's `.next()` method. *Internal* iteration inverts control and the iterator “pushes” the elements to the consumer.
-This is used by the already listed searching or folding iterator methods.
+*External* iteration has the consumer control when the next iterator element is consumed, and this is the usual Rust model based around the iterator's `.next()` method.
+*Internal* iteration inverts control and the iterator “pushes” the elements to the consumer.
+This is already used by the searching or folding iterator methods (`all` and the others).

 `fold_while` and `rfold_while` allow iterators to special case just one (or two) iterator methods, and having all the listed iterator methods gain from that implementation by default.

-The existance of both forward and reverse methods mean that reversed iterators (the `Rev` adaptor) can use the improved implementations as well.
+The existance of both forward and reverse methods mean that reversed iterators (the `Rev` adaptor) can use the improved implementations as well, so that `iter.rev().find()` can be as efficient as `iter.find()` is.

 ## Why Internal Iteration